gaurav-aryal/personal_blog/src/content/blog/database-internals-deep-dive.md

 pubDate: "Aug 17 2025"
 tags: ["Databases", "Distributed Systems", "Book Notes"]
 ---

-# Reflections on *Database Internals*

-After working through Alex Petrov's *Database Internals*, I came away with appreciation for the machinery that keeps modern data services running.
-The book is split into two broad parts: the first looks inside single-node storage engines; the second scales out to the world of distributed data systems.
-Below are the ideas that stuck with me and how they fit together.

 ### Files, Pages, and Buffers

 Most engines organize data in fixed-size pages and use a buffer manager to cache those pages in memory.
 The buffer pool decides which pages stay hot, which are flushed, and how dirty pages are handled.
 Write-ahead logging (WAL) ensures durability: changes hit the log before data pages are written back, allowing recovery after crashes.